Where to find further help and support for hidden challenges

 Genyus network

-The Genyus network is a online peer support forum to connect trauma survivors with each other.
+The Genyus network is an online peer support site.
+It connects trauma survivors with each other.
 There are a large number of young stroke survivors in the network.
-There are online social meetups called “Coffee-Clubs”, community and leadership programs and peer-led research recruitment and delivery.
+They run online social meetups called “Coffee-Clubs”.
+The also run community programs.
+Some programs help people build leadership skills.
+People can also take part in research.

 Website: https://genyusnetwork.com